salmiak/storyteller/README.md

 - Score: Scores are presented to the users

+## ToDo

-[] Server (node + express) that handles and syncs states between clients [] Client (vue + pinia) displays the game for the users and communicates with the server [] Communication between server and client is socket.io
+[x] Server (node + express) that handles and syncs states between clients [x] Client (vue) displays the game for the users and communicates with the server [x] Communication between server and client is socket.io

 Preparations
     [x] All user receives 6 images